Restaurants & Food in Costa Rica

 Ceviche: This fresh fish dish (say that three times fast!) is most common in seaside towns, but you can find it throughout Costa Rica.
 Raw fish is marinated in sour lemon or lime juice to “cook” the meat, and served with a savory combination of onion, sweet pepper and cilantro.

-Chifrijo: The Costa Rican version of seven-layer salad (or seriously supreme nachos), chifrijo is a splurge-worthy bar favorite that layers chicharrones, tomato salsa, and beans over white rice, usually served with a slice of lime and serving of fried yucca.
+Chifrijo: The Costa Rican version of seven-layer salad (or seriously supreme nachos), chifrijo is a splurge-worthy bar favorite that layers pork rinds, pico de gallo, and red beans over white rice, usually served with a slice of lime and serving of fried yucca.

-Empanadas: Empanadas are like deep-fried sandwiches, packing meaty fillers, like beef or chicken, into corn pastry before deep-frying it to golden, crispy goodness.
+Empanadas: Costa Rican empanadas are like deep-fried sandwiches, packing meaty fillers, like beef or chicken, into corn pastry before deep-frying it to golden, crispy goodness.

 Fresh Fruit: Of Costa Rica’s traditional foods, fruit is easily the cheapest and most exciting to sample.
 Head to any feria, or farmer’s market, and you’ll be wowed by the kaleidoscopic choices before you: familiar favorites, like mango, pineapple, papaya, and strawberries, are joined by soursop, water apples, passion fruit, dragon fruit, sour guava, and other tempting produce.